Kanzi: Biography

-Kanzi was born to Lorel and Bosandjo at Yerkes Field Station at Emory University in 1980.
-Shortly after birth, Kanzi was stolen and adopted by a more dominant female, Matata, the matriarch of the group.
+Kanzi was born in captivity on October 28, 1980, in Atlanta, Georgia, to Lorel and Bosandjo at Yerkes Field Station at Emory University in 1980.
+Lorel was later moved to the Jacksonville Zoo in Florida, while Bosandjo still currently resides at Yerkes.
+Within hours of Kanzi's birth, he was adopted by his adoptive mother Matata, a wild-born bonobo who originated from Zaire.

-In 1985, Kanzi was moved to the Language Research Center at Georgia State University.
-He was later relocated, along with his sister, Panbanisha, to the Great Ape Trust, in Des Moines, Iowa.
-The ill-fated facility, founded in 2004 by local businessman, Ted Townsend, closed after losing funding, experiencing allegations of neglect, and a flood.
+In 1985, Kanzi and his sister Panbanisha moved to the Language Research Center at Georgia State University.
+They were later relocated to the Great Ape Trust, in Des Moines, Iowa.
+The controversial facility, which had been embattled with serious allegations of neglect, was closed after the death of Panbanisha in 2012.
 In 2013, the Ape Cognition and Conservation Initiative (ACCI), under the direction of Jared Taglialatela, a professor at Kennesaw State University in Georgia, and Bill Hopkins, a professor at Georgia State University, took over the facility.

 When the ACCI took over Kanzi's care in 2013, he was severely obese due to mismanagement of his diet and activity.
 His new caretakers changed Kanzi's diet to a more species-appropriate one and increased his opportunities for physical activity.
 Kanzi subsequently lost over seventy-five pounds.

-As an infant, Kanzi accompanied Matata to sessions where Matata was taught language through keyboard lexigrams, but showed little interest in the lessons.
-It was a great surprise to researchers then when one day, while Matata was away, Kanzi began competently using the lexigrams, becoming not only the first observed ape to have learned aspects of language naturalistically rather than through direct training, but also the first observed bonobo to appear to use some elements of language at all.
-Within a short time, Kanzi had mastered the ten words that researchers had been struggling to teach his adoptive mother, and eventually learned a further 348, which he could also combine for new meaning.
-When he heard a spoken word (through headphones, to filter out nonverbal clues), he pointed to the correct lexigram.
-He was able to initiate communication using the lexigrams.
-Sue Savage Rumbaugh, in 2006, claimed Kanzi understood about 3,000 spoken words.

-According to a Discover article, Kanzi was an accomplished tool user.

 Kanzi's adoptive mother, Matata, was believed to be in her mid-to-late 40s when she died in June 2014.
 In the matriarchal society of bonobos, a male's position is primarily determined by the position of the females he is related to.
-Matata was the group's chief leader so his status as the highest ranking male was established by being adopted as her "son".
+Matata was the group's chief leader so his status as the highest ranking male was established among the group by being adopted as her "son".
 According to Smithsonian magazine, Kanzi "has the mien of an aging patriarch – he's balding and paunchy with serious, deep-set eyes."
 This description is confirmed by a full-page color photograph of Kanzi in the March 2008 National Geographic, and a full-page black-and-white photograph in Time magazine.

 Kanzi died on March 18, 2025, at the age of 44.
-His death was announced the following day, on March 19, by the Ape Initiative where Kanzi lived in Des Moines.
+His death was announced the following day, on March 19, by the ACCI, the organization which took care of Kanzi as he lived in Des Moines.
+ACCI staff stated that Kanzi's death was unexpected, and he had not shown any signs of illness on the day prior to his death.
+According to the staff, Kanzi spent his last day alive eating breakfast, playing with his great-nephew Teco, and engaging in a grooming session with other bonobos before his death.
+Although necropsy results are pending, the ACCI stated that his death is most likely due to heart disease, which he was previously being treated for.